 EFCC Secure Conviction Of Three for Internet Fraud in Kaduna

-Kogi State And 15 States Challenge Efcc’s Establishment Act At Supreme Court
+Kogi state and 15 States Challenge EFCC’s Establishment Act at Supreme Court

 Justice A. Bello of the Kaduna State High Court has convicted and sentenced Saadu Salisu, Omoruyi Osavbie (a.k.a Antonio Hendo Henderson), and Daniel Japheth (a.k.a Cain Steven) to various jail terms for internet fraud.
 The trio was prosecuted by the Kaduna Zonal Command of the Economic and Financial Crimes Commission (EFCC) on separate one-count charges.